 Previous specification changes were discussed by the specifications review subcommittee.
-The subcommittee concluded that, in conformity with previous actions starting with the 2011 crop, the use of properly marked PET strapping is required and continued use of non-marked PET strapping is disallowed once existing stocks are depleted.
-The specifications review committee then reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging 2010-crop cotton, may be used to package the current crop of cotton.
+The specifications review committee reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging during the 2011-marketing year cotton, may be used to package the current marketing year's cotton.